Kashu Shankhwar

 Trouble forming friendships

-This is why parenting a traumatized child requires emotional understanding, patience, and professional support to prevent long-term psychological impact.
+This is why parenting a traumatised child requires emotional understanding, patience, and professional support to prevent long-term psychological impact.

 Therapy and Treatment Options for Complex PTSD

 Evidence-based therapy is one of the most effective ways to heal PTSD.
-At Lyfsmile, individuals and families can connect with highly experienced psychologists who specialize in trauma recovery for both children and adults.
+At Lyfsmile, individuals and families can connect with highly experienced psychologists who specialise in trauma recovery for both children and adults.

-Lyfsmile is home to some of the best child psychologists in India and trauma-informed professionals offering personalized care across India and Gurgaon.
+Lyfsmile is home to some of the best child psychologists in India and trauma-informed professionals offering personalised care across India and Gurgaon.

 For those seeking PTSD therapy in Gurgaon, Lyfsmile provides both online and offline counselling with some of the best therapists in Gurgaon and India, ensuring accessible and confidential mental health support.